linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 This is actually a major factors I found to be related to the significant performance increase for some workloads on EKS, despite no changes to the pipeline and similar resource limites from a CPU/RAM perspective.
 Why would a job run 25% faster?
 It could be that we were silently exceeding the resource limits on legacy runners but it wasn't bad enough to break jobs, just bad enough to make them slow.

 Does this mean EKS is worse or less reliable in a way?
 No. This makes it obvious that jobs were already overprovisioned, but nobody was aware of it.
-Nobody was even aware of the performance degradation due to heavy overutilization of swap.
+Nobody was even aware of the performance degradation due to heavy over-utilization of swap.
 I see it as a feature, it highlights the need for better visibility, and it highlights the importance of understanding what we **truly** need from a resource perspective to run jobs.
 No more throwing hardware at the problem.

 We should understand what jobs cost from a resource and financial perspective, because that will allow us properly tune autoscaling, make things run much more efficiently, likely save significantly on cost, and make informed decisions on resource quota increases if needed.